p4535992/spellpoints5e/README.md

 In the setup screen, use the URL https://github.com/Mary-Usagi/dnd5e-variant-spellpoints/releases/latest/download/module.json to install the module.

 ## TODO
-Test with other modules:
+Compatability with other modules:

-* Combat HUD
+* <b>Combat HUD</b>
+  - Works, but doesn't show spell points or uses on HUD

+    Ideas:
+    - Replace spell slot indicator below spells with `spellpoint cost / remaining spellpoints`
+    - Use Spell slot indicator for remaining uses for 6th level and higher spells